 I don’t know about you, but I think plane food is gross.
 It’s also full of plastic.
 From the meal containers, to the cups and utensils, to the packaging for each and every item, plane meals are a disaster for the environment and your health.
 Instead, what I like to do is bring my own snacks and meals for the plane.
 Prior to arriving at the airport (to save money and unnecessary plastic), you can fill up your reusable lunch containers with items like sandwiches, wraps, fruit, nuts, veggies, etc… for the plane ride.
 Don’t forget to research what can and can’t go through customs to avoid items being thrown out.
 Your body will thank you for the nutrients to fight off jet lag, and the environment will thank you for not using all of that plastic.
 You’d be surprised how many times the person sitting next to you will make a comment saying they wish they had your food instead!

 Find a water bottle that suits your needs.
 There are a million different options on the market, so it’s safe to safe there’s something for everyone.
 I’ve used a Vapur collapsible water bottle for the past couple of years and absolutely love it.
 It’s light weight, portable, foldable (!) and perfect for travel or everyday use.
 If you’re visiting a place that doesn’t have potable water, there are many water purification options you can use as well.
-Just think how many plastic water bottles escape from being tossed into a landfill, the ocean, or worse each time you fill it up.
+Knowing how many plastic water bottles are diverted from landfills and the ocean each you fill it up will give you the warm fuzzies over and over again.
 It’s an incredibly easy way to do your part.

-Ladies, let’s be honest – tampons and pads are the worst.
+Simply put, tampons and pads are the worst.
 They’re bulky, expensive, and awful for the environment.
-Luckily there’s an alternative and it is brilliant.
+Luckily there’s an alternative and it is kickass.
 I’ve been using a menstrual cup for a few years and my only regret is that I didn’t start using one sooner.
 If you’re new to the menstrual cup world, here’s a video outlining how to choose one that works for your body.
 The are numerous pros to using a menstrual cup.
-There’s more space in my luggage for clothing, books (yes, I pack actual books), and whatever else I’d rather pack.
-I’ve saved hundreds of dollars and will continue to save more with each month that passes.
+For example, there’s more space in my luggage for clothing, books (I refuse to buy a Kindle), and whatever else I’d rather pack.
+I’ve saved hundreds of dollars and will continue to save more.
 If you’re curious how it works in public spaces or in countries with tougher access to clean water, there are many handy resources online to answer your questions.
 Continuing with the bathroom theme, one of the best (and most hilarious) travel books I’ve ever read is How to Shit Around the World.
 Check it out, laugh your ass off, and be ever knowledgeable on how to shit anywhere around the world.

 There are some places you can only get to by plane, so fly when you must.
 However, when you have the option to travel by bus, bike, or train, why not!
 Often times these options are more eco-friendly than flying and are just as exciting.
 They are also typically cheaper, allow you to see a location from a different perspective, and provide an opportunity to mingle with the locals.
-Nobody remembers that mediocre flight they took, but I sure as heck can tell you stories about the 16 hour wooden-seat train ride I took from Cambodia to Thailand!
+Nobody remembers that mediocre flight they took, but I sure as heck can tell you stories about the sweaty and crowded 16 hour wooden-seat train ride I took from Cambodia to Thailand, or the friends I made last year on an overnight train in Italy!

 While we’re on the topic of transit, we can’t forget about the most environmentally-savvy choice of all: walking!
 There are so many benefits to walking on a trip.
 To begin with, you can stop and sample every street food vendor along the way without needing to fight for a parking spot.
 Second, you set the pace.
-If you decide to spend longer at an exhibit or on the beach, the choice is in your hands…er, feet.
+If you decide to spend longer at an exhibit or on the beach, the choice is in your hands…or feet.
 Third, a little daily exercise will reduce your carbon emissions and bring you in closer contact with the place you’re exploring or relaxing in.
-Wow, what a way to wander!

 This tip can go two different ways.
 One is to travel locally, in your own backyard.
 The other is to buy local while abroad.
-Whether it’s food, souvenirs, or everyday items, is one of the best ways to support the communities you travel to and live in.
+Whether it’s food, souvenirs, or everyday items, purchasing local items from local businesses is one of the best ways to support the communities you travel to and reside in.
 By supporting local business you’re empowering individuals to support their family and friends, as well as build a sustainable livelihood.
-You’re also eating fresher, more nutritious food, and encouraging local artisans to continue practicing and perfecting unique traditions.
+You’re also eating food that’s more nutritious (not to mention fresh), and encouraging local artisans to continue practicing and perfecting unique traditions.
 I can’t think of a more fun way to be a sustainable traveller.

 There you have it – some eco-friendly travel tips to take with you wherever you are in the world.
 If you’ve got any others, I’d love to hear about them in the comment section below!